ministryofjustice/itpolicycontent/content/confluence/enterprise/protective-monitoring-guide.md

 - What is being audited and monitored?
 In terms of:
   - Usage scenarios - what users are allowed to do and which actions need to be accounted for;
   - Exceptions and how they will be detected - what users are not allowed to do or what would constitute suspicious activity;
-  - The complexity in terms of the different types of connectivity to support these interactions (e.g. air-gapped systems, electronic exchanges, remote access, wireless, Internet services, etc.).
+  - The complexity in terms of the different types of connectivity to support these interactions (e.g. air gap systems, electronic exchanges, remote access, wireless, Internet services, etc.).
 - What information will be collected to support the accounting, audit and monitoring of these activities?
 - How the information gathered will be used (including both a list of permitted purposes and a list of prohibited purposes)?
 - Who will access the protective monitoring data and their associated responsibilities?